 The western mangrove wetlands of North Caicos are a decent location for boat launching kayaks from Providenciales.
 Due to being on the leeward side of the island, the wetland and channels tend to be a bit more sheltered than other locations.
 Small sharks, turtles, conch, and birds abound.

 Found on the remote east end of Middle Caicos, Lorimers Creek offers excellent overnight and exploring potential for the serious kayaker.
 Joe Grant Cay, Dickish Cay and the old cotton plantations of Lorimer’s Peninsula await.

 Kayaking is generally an easy and safe water sport.
-However, there are several things you be aware of.
+However, there are several things you should be aware of.

 Don’t get dehydrated.
-We advise taking about one gallon per person for the 2 to 4 hour paddle.
+We advise taking about one gallon (4 liters) per person for the 2 to 4 hour paddle.
 You probably won’t need that much, but it’s simply a good idea to have it.

 Some of the wetlands on North Caicos and Middle Caicos are extensive.
 The channels into these mangrove networks are maze-like and tend to look the same after a few minutes, so either go with an experienced guide or do your homework and bring (and know how to use!) a GPS unit or maps.

 Wear a life vest or personal flotation device.
 The weather can quickly change and accidents happen.